chrisly42/mc68000-asm-plugin/README.md

 Big kudos to Yann -- a few features were _inspired_ by his code.

-My plugin, on the other hand, is still pretty basic and is the result of about a week's effort.
+My plugin, on the other hand, is still pretty basic and is the result of about two weeks of work.
 I released a really early first version it because I think it's "good enough" to get started, and I can return to demo coding with its current state.

 ## Features

 - Parser / Lexer for MC68000 (yes, only 68000 right now!) assembly language files in VAsm / DevPac style
+- Inspection for validating the syntax the 68000 ISA.
 - Syntax highlighting and Color Settings Page (you should really modify the color settings to your likings!)
 - Mnemonics code completion
 - Symbols / Labels / Macros code completion